How to become more sustainable with a product configurator?

 E-commerce configuator for product personalization realized by SmartPixels for Globe-Trotter

-One of the consequences of the increase in e-commerce is the significant augmentation in products return.
-For instance, compared to an average return rate of 5-10% for in-store sales, the return rate for online transactions ranges from 20 to 25% [5].
+One of the consequences of the increase in e-commerce is the significant growth in product returns.
+For instance, compared to an average return rate of 5-10% for in-store luxury sales, the return rate for online luxury transactions ranges from 20 to 25% [5].

 Globally, e-commerce returns represent approximately 20% of all purchases [6].